 Because it's impossible to see and difficult to measure, there are a number of myths associated with groundwater.
 It's widely believed, for example, that groundwater flows like an underground river: Though there are a handful of places with large underground gaps where water can flow rapidly, these are very rare.

-Groundwater does move, however, and it usually flows downward through the force of gravity.
+Groundwater does move, however, and it usually flows downward through the force of gravity because most natural replenishment takes place in the mountains, Phillips said.
 Depending on the density of the rock and soil through which groundwater moves, it can creep along as slowly as a few centimeters in a century, according to Environment Canada.
 In other areas, where the rock and soil are looser and more permeable, groundwater can move several feet in a day.

-An aquitard layer can put pressure on the groundwater in an aquifer.
-When an aquifer is confined between two aquitard layers, the pressure on the groundwater can be enough to force the water out of any well that's drilled into that aquifer.
+When an aquifer is confined beneath an aquitard layer, the pressure on the groundwater can be enough to force the water out of any well that's drilled into that aquifer.
 Such wells are known as artesian wells.

-While surface water quality is somewhat inconstant due to erosion, runoff, pollution, plant matter, animal waste, precipitation and other variables, groundwater quality is generally more stable.
+While surface water quality varies due to erosion, runoff, pollution, plant matter, animal waste and other possible contaminants, groundwater quality is generally more stable.
 And because it usually moves slowly through rock, groundwater is filtered of many contaminants, including some bacteria and viruses.
 These factors make groundwater an important drinking water resource.

 This does not mean, however, that groundwater can't be contaminated: There are many cases worldwide where important groundwater resources (and drinking water supplies) have been ruined by saltwater intrusion (a particular problem in coastal areas), biological contaminants such as manure or septic tank discharge, and industrial chemicals such as pesticides or petroleum products.
 And once groundwater is contaminated, it's notoriously difficult to remediate.